fafalone/WinDevLib/README.md

 This project has grown well beyond it's original mission of shell programming.
 While that's still the largest single part, it's no longer a majority of the code, and the name change now much better reflects the purpose of providing a general Windows API experience like windows.h.
 Compiler constants and module names/file names have been updated to reflect the name change. tbShellLibImpl is now WinDevLibImpl.
 There are also some major chanages associated with this update, please see the full changelog below.

 ### Updates

+**Update (v8.9.520, 27 Apr 2025):**\
+-Added Uniscribe API (usp10.h, 100%)/ UDTs harmonized with work by Michael Kaplan and Tanner Helland\
+      However the APIs they used have signatures that just stray way too far from the documentation; many ByVal LongPtr arguments are now ByRef.
+Reminder: vbNullPtr replaces ByVal 0 for skipping an optional UDT.\
+-Added coverage of DSAdmin.h.
+Note: The interfaces for this rely on activeds.tlb.
+After you add a reference to that, add the compiler option ADS_DEFINED=1.\
+-Added numerous missing Visual Styles theme constants, vssym32.h 100%\
+-Added basic Winstation APIs from phnt winsta.h.\
+-Because they may contain pointers to data stored in a contiguous byte array, MEM_EXTENDED_PARAMETERS arguments have been changed to As Any.
+No change is needed to existing code.\
+-Misc Native API additions\
+-(Bug fix) HD_TEXTFILTERW name typo.

 **Update (v8.9.518, 23 Apr 2025):**\
 -**BREAKING CHANGE** SHCreateShellItemArray will now use the proper definition of ByRef ppidl As LongPtr.
 Workarounds using ByVal VarPtr() should remove that.\